gee-community/example-scripts/ConfusionMatrices/confusionMatrix.accuracy.md

-# ConfusionMatrix.accuracy
+# confusionMatrix.accuracy
-- creates a new floating-point number indicating the accuracy of a specified confusion matrix.
+- Creates a new floating-point number indicating the accuracy of a specified confusion matrix.
-- computed as the number of correct classifications divided by the total number of classifications.
+- Computed as the number of correct classifications divided by the total number of classifications.

 ## Syntax